UltraEngine/tableplusplus/README.md

 ## Programming Guide

-Usage in C++ generally follows the same rules as STL containers.
-Tables have properties of both STL maps and vectors.
+Usage in C++ generally follows the same rules as STL containers, but tables have properties of both STL maps and vectors.
 The following methods are available:

 - begin
 - clear